 Plus, the Exclusive Story of the Invero Dogs

-4 Reasons that Dogs are Great for the Office
+4 Reasons Why Dogs in the Office is Great

 - I am more focused on my tasks as my mind isn’t wandering to worry about the dogs and if the neighbours will be writing letters of complaint

-- Having the dogs with me at work also forces me to get outside to walk them at lunch time rain or shine, which is always a good way to clear your head and get perspective on an issue or list of tasks
+- Having the dogs in the office with me at work also forces me to get outside to walk them at lunch time rain or shine, which is always a good way to clear your head and get perspective on an issue or list of tasks

 - They are always a great topic of conversation for anyone who stops in the office

 - They are great company on my long Highway 1 drive home although, unfortunately, do not qualify for me to use the HOV lane